Frequently Asked Questions

-Students must submit the results of the SAT Reasoning Test and two SAT II Subject tests in different academic areas OR they may replace the SAT and SAT IIs with results from the ACT Assessment (with or without the writing subtest).
-Results from multiple testings are accepted and the Admissions Committee will consider a student’s best results for each of the SAT Reasoning Test and Subject Tests; the Committee will consider a student’s best composite result for the ACT Assessment.
+Students must submit the results of the SAT Reasoning Test and two SAT Subject Tests in different academic areas OR they may replace the SAT and SAT Subject Tests with results from the ACT Assessment (with or without the writing subtest).
+Results from multiple testings are accepted and the Admissions Committee will consider a student’s best results for each of the SAT Reasoning Test and Subject Tests; the Committee will consider a student’s best composite result for the ACT.

-For students who attend schools where English is not the language of instruction, results for the Test of English as a Foreign Language (TOEFL) must be forwarded to the Office of Admissions in addition to the above testing requirements.
+For students who attend schools where English is not the language of instruction, results for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) must be forwarded to the Office of Admissions in addition to the above testing requirements.

-Typically, the College enrolls less than 30% of its freshman class through its early decision programs.
-Students should only apply to Pomona College using an early decision program if they are positive Pomona is their top college choice.
+Typically, the College enrolls less than 30% of its first-year class through its Early Decision programs.
+Students should only apply to Pomona College using an Early Decision program if they are positive Pomona is their top college choice.
 Please note that international students who intend to apply for financial aid can only apply to the College under its Regular Decision plan.

 7. Does Pomona require interviews for admission?
 Are they evaluative?